-Keep an open mind and prevent it from trapping misguided and harmful beliefs by incorporating these ten things into your life.
+Here are ten things to incorporate into your life to keep an open mind and prevent it from trapping misguided and harmful beliefs.
 Compliment this blog post with the quicker exercises from our post on how to be more open-minded today and stay tuned for our next Unconventional Monthly on how to change other people’s minds.

 Treat Your Wis-dumb